SharkyBytes/Ell-ena/README.md

 **Ell-ena** is your AI-powered teammate that makes managing work effortless.
 From automatically creating tickets to capturing every detail in meeting transcriptions, Ell-ena keeps the full context of your projects at its fingertips—so nothing ever falls through the cracks.

 It’s like having a smart, proactive teammate who anticipates what you need, organizes your workflow, and helps you stay on top of everything… without you even asking.
-With Ell-ena, productivity has never felt this seamless.

 ![Group 7 (1)](https://github.com/user-attachments/assets/442823c1-5ee6-4112-8dcf-0793ad9a7455)